Composed by Grady Watts and Frank Ryerson; arranged by Toots Camarata.

 Recorded by Jimmy Dorsey and His Orchestra for Decca on April 29, 1941 in New York.

-Tommy returned to bandleading, increasingly making business moves that would establish him as a successful independent pop music/entertainment business entrepeneur in the postwar period.
-Jimmy, like Tommy, severed a number of his old business connections at this time, probably trying to follow his brother’s lead to strike out in a new direction business-wise.
+Tommy returned to bandleading in 1947, increasingly making business moves that would establish him as a successful independent pop music/entertainment business entrepreneur in the postwar period.
+Jimmy, like Tommy, severed a number of his old business connections at that time, probably trying to follow his brother’s lead to strike out in a new direction business-wise.
 But instead of independently pursuing the wide-ranging scope of opportunities Tommy pursued, which included overseas tours, and ultimately, television, Jimmy made what turned out to be a massive blunder, by reversing course and signing a five year management contract with Tom Rockwell-General Artists Corporation.
 (Rockwell and GAC had represented Jimmy through all of his successes in the period 1936-1946.)

 “Blue Champagne” was written by two musicians who worked with Glen Gray and His Casa Loma Orchestra: trumpeters Grady Watts and Frank Ryerson.
 This song was not recorded by the Casa Loma band, probably because it was placed with Jimmy Dorsey, recorded by him with a vocal by Bob Eberly, and almost immediately became a big hit.
 Both Casa Loma and Jimmy Dorsey recorded for Decca, so Decca executives likely told Glen Gray that he could not record “Blue Champagne” and compete with the hot-selling JD version.

-Young Frank Sinatra always kept his eyes on Bob Eberly, whose national popularity as Jimmy Dorsey’s boy singer started several years before Sinatra’s rise to popularity as Tommy Dorsey’s boy singer.
+In the early 1940s, young Frank Sinatra always kept his eyes on Bob Eberly, whose national popularity as Jimmy Dorsey’s boy singer started several years before Sinatra’s rise to popularity as Tommy Dorsey’s boy singer.
 In addition to being an excellent singer, Eberly was an extremely handsome young man, stood about 5’10” tall, and had the build of a college football player.
 He was an easy-going person who was well-liked by everyone in the JD band.
 Audiences, especially females, reacted very positively to him.
 People in the entertainment business long expected Bob to leave the Dorsey band and head to Hollywood to become a movie actor.
 But it never happened, much to Sinatra’s relief.
 Eberly remained happily employed (and well-paid) as Jimmy Dorsey’s singer until late 1943, when he was called into the U.S. Army.
 Sinatra meanwhile, had launched his career as a singer independent of any big band, was declared 4-F and not called into the military, and had started his rise to the top of the entertainment world.
 After his military service, Bob Eberly, despite his excellence as a singer, never seemed to move into the top ranks of postwar pop vocalists.
 Timing is especially important in careers in entertainment, and it seems that Bob Eberly’s prime time was the span of years he spent as Jimmy Dorsey’s star vocalist.
 (Above left: A photo of Bob Eberly that was included in the GAC publicity book for Jimmy Dorsey and His Orchestra – 1941.)

 (1) Many of the details cited in this post come from the excellent bio-discography of Jimmy Dorsey entitled: Jimmy Dorsey…A Study in Contrasts by Robert L. Stockdale (1999).